dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ### Install Helm 3.0

-Install Helm 3.0 on the master node before you install the CSI Driver for Dell Unity.
+Install Helm 3.0 on the master node before you install the CSI Driver for Dell Unity XT.

 **Steps**